ValeriyAndreevichPushkarev/ShadowZone/README.md

 Another example:
 ![image](https://github.com/ValeriyAndreevichPushkarev/ShadowZone/assets/130975795/cbecf45f-2076-46dc-bf2b-4c61247a5042)

-With that approach we can make absolutely effective computations (on Thz) without anu active elements.
+With that approach we can make absolutely effective computations (on Thz) without any active elements.

 Computations without active evements with uncoherent light or em waves.